wbtoh75/PMLProject/PML_Project.md

 #Introduction
 Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
 These type of devices are part of the quantified self movement - a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.

-In this project, we will be using data from Groupware@LES where the data is gathered from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants.
+In this project, we will be using data from Groupware@LES where the data is gathered from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants to predict the manner that the exercise was performed.
 They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
 More information is available from the website here: http://groupware.les.inf.puc-rio.br/har (see the section on the Weight Lifting Exercise Dataset).

 #Loading the Data
 The training data for this project are available here: